Comprehensive Plan of Action Item #2

 Much of the deterioration of the Bay can be traced to pollutants that run off from lawns and streets.
 If properly constructed, stormwater basins can filter much of this pollution.

-The State identified and prioritized funding for projects designed to address nutrient pollution of Barnegat Bay from stormwater basins at the beginning of next fiscal year.
+The State reserves funding for projects designed to address nutrient pollution of Barnegat Bay from stormwater basins each year.
 Eligible projects include stormwater sewer repairs, stormwater basin retrofits, salt dome coverings, truck wash facilities, street sweeping/leaf collection equipment, septic management, and land acquisition.
 Many of the stormwater basin repairs are low-cost but highly effective re-grading and re-vegetation.

 There are approximately 2,500 stormwater basins and facilities in the Barnegat Bay watershed, owned by the County, municipal and other entities.
 To improve stormwater management and decrease stormwater runoff into the Bay, the State will:

-- Each year, the DEP will recommend projects to the New Jersey Environmental Infrastructure Trust (NJEIT) for the Trust to finance with zero-interest or low-interest loans.
+- Each year, the DEP will recommend projects to the New Jersey Environmental Infrastructure Trust (NJEIT) to finance jointly with zero-interest or low-interest loans.
 The DEP will prioritize Barnegat Bay projects among these recommendations.
 This longer-term funding is targeted at $100 million over the next decade.

 For more information, contact: Michele Putnam, Director, Water Quality, 609-292-9977